rayalan/binary-adages/content/pages/profile-technical-strengths.md

 ## Provisioning

-* _Ansible (5+ years)_: One of my big accomplishments was introducing the concept of idempotent configuration-as-code through Ansible and seeing it become the defacto standard.
+* _Ansible (5+ years)_: One of my big accomplishments was introducing the concept of idempotent configuration-as-code through Ansible and seeing it become the de facto standard.
 * _Kubernetes (3 years)_: The staple of my work with cloud-based microservices.
 * _Terraform + Helm (1 year)_: No approach to cloud-based solutions would be complete without these sorts of provisioning tools.